 RPA is software that allows businesses to assign robots to basic business functions.
 From completing mundane tasks to filling in spreadsheet data, RPA can relieve your workers of time-consuming and simple tasks and allow them to focus on more valuable business priorities.

 RPA software is designed to respond to basic commands.
-It can only work when triggered, and can only fulfil predefined tasks, like retrieving customer profiles, filling multiple order form information, and retrieving data forms.
+It can only work when triggered, and can only fulfill predefined tasks, like retrieving customer profiles, filling multiple order form information, and retrieving data forms.

 RPA won’t replace human workers